×

 We asked expat moms who gave birth in Afghanistan about their experiences and advice they have for other moms to be.
 They said:

 "It is important to research your options and understand any local customs, laws and cultural expectations in regards to medical and childcare before having a baby in Afghanistan.
 Familiarize yourself with the cultural norms and common healthcare practices of Afghanistan, to ensure your baby will receive the best medical care.
 Be mindful of the security situation in Afghanistan, and always prioritize your family’s safety.
 Consider joining a support network of other expat parents and reach out to the expat community online, who may have valuable advice and insights to share.
-Lastly, remember to appreciate and be proud of the unique experience of being an expat parent in Afghanistan," remarked one expat in Afghanistan.
+Lastly, remember to appreciate and be proud of the unique experience of being an expat parent in Afghanistan," said one expat in Afghanistan.

 Are healthcare services good in Afghanistan?